OoStellarnightoO/OSCP_Notes/03 - Service_Enumeration/80_443-HTTP_HTTPS.md

 - The choice of wordlist can be important.
 What I find useful are: (can be found in /usr/share/wordlists/seclists/Discovery/Web-Content/)
 	- Seclists's big.txt, medium directory (with this you should put in the extension flags as well or you may miss things!)
 	- Seclists raft medium directory, files
+	- NEVER EVER LIMIT YOUR WORDLIST TO LOWERCASE ONLY, you might miss certain important files that only exist in uppercase
 ```bash

 nikto -h <ip> -C all